WestFive/ChatRoomBoot/README.md

 An internationalization support is provided for all service messages such as connection/disconnection notification.
 Thymeleaf is used for internationalization and for passing variables to javascript.

-The actual deployment URL is set in the application.properties file by the custom variable: myapp.chatroom.url=//www.dominique-ubersfeld.com:8080/chat-room/chat
+The actual deployment URL is set in the application.properties file by the custom property: myapp.chatroom.url=//www.dominique-ubersfeld.com:8080/chat-room/chat

+The custom property:
+myapp.allowed.origins=//www.dominique-ubersfeld.com:8080
+is used to set the allowed origins to enforce the same domain policy.

 The users database itself is created and populated by the SQL source file: